New South Wales H set

-The New South Wales H sets, commonly referred to as the OSCAR (Outer Suburban Car) trains, are a class of electric multiple units (EMU) currently operated by Sydney Trains on its intercity routes and some Sydney suburban routes.
+The H sets, commonly referred to as the OSCAR (Outer Suburban Car) trains, are a class of double-decker electric multiple units (EMU) currently operated by Sydney Trains on its Sydney suburban routes and some intercity routes in New South Wales, Australia.
 Built by UGL Rail in Broadmeadow, the H sets first entered service under the CityRail brand in December 2006, with the last in December 2012.
 Their introduction allowed for the retirement of some second-class V set carriages (second class DCM and DCT carriages).
 As long-distance trains, the H sets share a similar overall layout and design to the previous Intercity Tangara G sets.
-Currently operating as 55 four-carriage sets, the H sets now operate between Sydney and the South Coast and between Sydney and the Central Coast.
+Currently operating as 55 four-carriage sets, the H sets now operate on the South Coast line, and numerous suburban lines.